The 'YES Program' &

 *Are able to commit to 95% attendance rate (45-minute sessions)

-***Based on stats from the Center for Disease Control and Prevention (2019), the following should be seriously considered (https://www.cdc.gov/childrensmentalhealth/data.html):***ADHD, behavior problems, anxiety, and depression are the most commonly diagnosed mental disorders in children9.4% of children aged 2-17 years (approximately 6.1 million) have received an ADHD diagnosis.7.4% of children aged 3-17 years (approximately 4.5 million) have a diagnosed behavior problem.7.1% of children aged 3-17 years (approximately 4.4 million) have diagnosed anxiety.3.2% of children
+***Based on stats from the Center for Disease Control and Prevention (2019), the following should be seriously considered (https://www.cdc.gov/childrensmentalhealth/data.html):***ADHD, behavior problems, anxiety, and depression are the most commonly diagnosed mental disorders in children.
+Over 9% of children aged 2-17 years (approximately 6.1 million) have received an ADHD diagnosis; 7.4% of children aged 3-17 years (approximately 4.5 million) have been diagnosed with a behavior problem; 7.1% of children aged 3-17 years (approximately 4.4 million) have been diagnosed with anxiety, and 3.2% of children

-aged 3-17 years (approximately 1.9 million) have diagnosed with depression.
+aged 3-17 years (approximately 1.9 million) have been diagnosed with depression.

 For children aged 3-17 years with anxiety, more than 1 in 3 also have behavior problems (37.9%) and about 1 in 3 also have depression (32.3%).

 For children aged 3-17 years with behavior problems, more than 1 in 3 also have anxiety (36.6%) and about 1 in 5 also have depression (20.3%).

 Among children living below 100% of the federal poverty level, more than 1 in 5 (22%) had a mental, behavioral, or developmental disorder.

 Age and poverty level affected the likelihood of children receiving treatment for anxiety, depression, or behavior problems.

 If you would like to join our mission and help make a difference in the life of our youth, please click below and make a donation.
 We cannot provide this wonderful service without the help of our community!

 "It takes a village to raise a child." ~ African Proverb